-It also works in different scales.
-From individual atoms to the entire biosphere, biology is also a broad topic.
+“The branches of biology are plentiful.
+Biology works with time, disease, ecosystems, and even extraterrestrials.
+It also works on different scales.
+From individual atoms to the entire biosphere, biology is a diverse field of study.”

 We divide the branches of biology into the following fields:

-- BIOLOGY: How life and living organisms are structured, distributed, originated, evolved and functions.
+- BIOLOGY: How life and living organisms are structured, distributed, originated, evolved, and function.

 - ECOSYSTEM: How living organisms interact with the physical environment.